SPLATteam/SPLAT-WebGuide/docs/glossary.rst

 where,

-LHS represents the sum of CO2 emissions from power sector in year t
+LHS represents the sum of CO2 emissions from power sector in year t.

-RHS represents the maximum limit of CO2 emissions from power sector in same year t
+RHS represents the maximum limit of CO2 emissions from power sector in same year t.

 .. csv-table::
     :file: csv_file/co2constraint_sheet.csv
     :header-row: 1
     :widths: 20 10 50

 .. _reportgen_annual: